Vegas Strip Blackjack – Play for Real Money

 Vegas Strip Blackjack Rules

-There are some rule variations in Vegas Strip blackjack, including the hole card and split aces game policies.
+Some rule variations in Vegas Strip blackjack, including the hole card and split aces game policies.
 These are shared by most blackjack online games, so we recommend keeping those in mind.

 If you’re playing the version of Vegas Strip blackjack with the below rules, the house edge is generally 0.35%-0.36%.
 Since the average house edge of blackjack is 0.05%, this is relatively low.